extencil/my-custom-tricks/proxy-neighbor-network.md

 # neighbor's network via proxy
 ### Context
 My neighbor has a vulnerable wireless network and I have a test device sitting here in my room.
 It's an old Lenovo laptop running Ubuntu 24.04.1 LTS.
+This laptop is connected to my "access point/router" trough an UTP cable.
 I want to use their network as my exit node.

 For this, i will use squid proxy.